vigneshavm/Interview-questions/NodejsV1.md

 ##  **Event Emitters**

 - Node.js uses `EventEmitter` class to handle events.
-- You can create, emit, and listen to custom events.
+- that can create, emit, and listen to custom events.

  Code Sample
 ```js